gohugoio/hugo/content/en/functions/global/page.md

 Hugo almost always passes a `Page` as the data context into the top level template (e.g., `single.html`).
 The one exception is the multihost sitemap template.
 This means that you can access the current page with the `.` variable in the template.

-But when you are deeply nested inside of a [content view], [partial], or [render hook], it isn't always practical or possible to access the `Page` object.
+But when you are deeply nested inside of a [content view], [partial], or [render hook], it is not always practical or possible to access the `Page` object.

 Use the global `page` function to access the `Page` object from anywhere in any template.